braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/user_data_collection/best_practices.md

 # User data collection best practices

-> Knowing when and how to collect user data for known and unknown users can be difficult to navigate when first picturing the user profile lifecycle of your customers.
-The following article will help clarify different methods and best practices for how new and existing user data should be collected.
+> Knowing when and how to collect user data for known and unknown users can be challenging to navigate when envisioning the user profile lifecycle of your customers.
+The following article will help clarify different methods and best practices for collecting new and existing user data.

 ## Overview

-The example below is comprised of an email collection use case, but the logic is applicable to many different user interaction scenarios.
+The example below comprises an email collection use case, but the logic applies to many different data collection scenarios.
 In this example, we assume you have already integrated a sign-up form or way to collect user information.

-Once a user provides information for you to log, we recommend you verify if the information already exists in your database and create a user-alias profile or update the existing user profile, as necessary.
+Once a user provides information for you to log, we recommend you verify if the data already exists in your database and create a user-alias profile or update the existing user profile, as necessary.

-1. Integrate a sign-up form
-2. Verify if the user is known to Braze
-3. How to pull in this data and add it to their existing user profile if the user is already known.
-4. How to pull in this data and create a user profile if an unknown user lands on the website (where they have tracking disabled, so the SDK is not active); then merge with a second profile if they fill out the newsletter sign-up form in the future, providing only their email address.
+If an unknown user were to view your site and then at a later date create an account or identify themselves via email sign-up, profile merging must be handled carefully.
+Based on the method you merge, alias-only user info or anonymous data may be overwritten.

-## When a user enters content through a webform
+## Capturing user data through a webform

 ### Step 1: Check if user exists